kubernautics/openshift/README.md

 virtual network building tools and strategies in search of a paradigm that meets a number of criteria included in the following.

-#### The tooling also needs to be consistent across hardware platforms including:
+#### The architecture must be consistent across hardware platforms including:
   + Client Laptops
   + Client Desktops
   + Low cost Home Labs